 Public safety and personal freedom, privacy, and cybersecurity are closely interrelated and the debate will continue.
 Individually, we need to assess the personal risks we face in the context of evolving threats and travel restrictions, and choose appropriate measures that protect our privacy and cybersecurity.

-Updated April 2020 to make clear this article is about facts in the past.
+Updated here to make clear this article is about events in the past.
 However, policy considerations about security, cybersecurity, and privacy remain relevant today.